chris-wood/chris-wood.github.io/_drafts/key_exchange.md

 title: Comments on Key Exchange
 ---

-I sat through a paper presentation yesterday about a key exchange protocol for vehicular MANETs.
+I recently sat through a paper presentation that described a key exchange protocol for vehicular MANETs.
 The authors used a variant of group-based Diffie Hellman (DH) to derive a shared key for a set of nodes.
 Every node generated a random element in the DH group, raised the common generator to this element, and distributed the result to the rest of the group.